abhiverse01/the-coders-handbook/docker - 101/docker.md

 ### **Summing It Up**

 - **Docker helps package your app**: It packages not just the code but also all the software, libraries, and tools needed to run the app.
-- **Consistency**: Once your app is packaged, you can run it anywhere (on your machine, a different machine, or in the cloud), and it will behave exactly the same.
+- **Consistency**: Once your app is packaged, you can run it anywhere (on your machine, a different machine, or in the cloud), and it will behave the same.
 - **Portability**: The Docker container is like a lunchbox that contains everything your app needs to work.
 This ensures that you don’t have to worry about what’s available on the system where the app will run.
 - **Eliminates inconsistencies**: No more “it works on my machine” headaches because Docker ensures your app works the same everywhere.